Terry McGovern (boxer)

 Terrible Terry McGovern (March 9, 1880 – February 22, 1918) was an American professional boxer who held the World Bantamweight and Featherweight Championships.
-He was born in Johnstown, Pennsylvania as John Terrence McGovern.
+He was born in Johnstown, Pennsylvania as Joseph Terrence McGovern.
 Through most of his career he was managed by Sam H. Harris, who remained a lifelong friend.
 Many boxing historians considered McGovern's greatest attributes his punching ability and signature charges rather than his boxing style or defensive technique.
 That the majority of his wins were by knockout speaks to the power of his punch.

 Early life

-McGovern was born in Johnstown, Pennsylvania on March 9, 1880, to Irish parents.
-After the death of his father Joseph, he tried to help support his widowed mother by peddling vegetables after the family moved to South Brooklyn the year after he was born.
-Starting his professional career in 1897, several of his brothers would also attempt to make a living as boxers.
+McGovern was born in Sharpsburg, Pennsylvania on March 9, 1880, to Thomas McGovern and Ellen (Monroe), both from Ireland.
+His mother Ellen had been widowed before meeting Thomas, so Terry was born with five older siblings.
+After the death of his father Thomas, his mother moved the family back to Brooklyn, New York.
+He tried to help support his widowed mother by peddling vegetables in South Brooklyn.
+Starting his professional career in 1897, some of his brothers would also attempt to make a living as boxers.

 He began boxing at Brooklyn's Greenwood Athletic Club in preliminary bouts at age 16.